Children’s Advocacy Center

 Promoting healing through therapy.

-Children between the ages of 3 and 18 who have experienced sexual abuse may be referred to the Center for therapy.
-We offer several types of therapy, including Trauma-Focused Cognitive Behavioral Therapy, body safety, individual workshops, age-specific therapy groups and parent support groups.
+Children between the ages of 5 and 18 who have experienced sexual abuse may be referred to the Center for therapy.

-All our therapists have specialized trauma training and are experienced in utilizing evidence-based treatment approaches with children and adolescents.
-The goal of therapy is to provide a safe space for families to engage in their healing journeys through the guidance of client-centered, individualized treatment goals.
+The goal of therapy is to provide an affirming and safe space for families to engage in their healing journeys through client-centered, individualized treatment.

-Sexual exploration and play are a natural part of childhood sexual development; however, some childhood sexual behaviors may indicate more than harmless curiosity.
-In some cases, sexual behaviors pose a risk to the safety and well-being of the child and other children in his or her world.
+Sexual exploration, play, and curiosity about bodies are natural components of childhood sexual development.
+In some cases, sexual behaviors pose a risk to the safety and well-being of the child and/or other children.